Unionville Village Historic District

 The Unionville Village Historic District is a national historic district that is located in Unionville in East Marlborough Township, Chester County, Pennsylvania.

 It was added to the National Register of Historic Places in 1979.

 History and architectural features

 This district encompasses sixty-nine contributing buildings that are located in the village of Unionville and includes a variety of brick, stone, and frame residences, the earliest of which is dated to about 1750.
 Notable buildings include the Unionville Academy (1834), a country store (c.
 1875), the Union Hotel (1834), the Cross Keys Inn (1751), the Unionville Saddle Shop (1887), the Unionville Hall (1849–50), the Grange Hall (1845; originally the Friends Meetinghouse), and the Green Lawn Seminary.

-It was added to the National Register of Historic Places in 1979.